 Frequently Asked Questions

-Presented by the Kerrville Attorney Serving Kerr County, Texas
+Presented by the Kerrville Attorney Serving Kerr County and the Texas Hill Country

 Do I need an attorney if I am innocent of an accused crime?

 When facing the criminal justice system, it is always in your best interests to seek experienced and skilled legal representation.
 Nothing could be worse than being convicted of a crime for which you are innocent.
 A good attorney will provide skilled and aggressive protection of your legal rights and will ensure that you are treated fairly and per the law throughout all of the legal stages of your case.
 By discussing your case with me as a Kerrville criminal defense attorney, I can review the charges against you and intervene on your behalf with prosecutors to get charges reduced or dismissed, if possible.

 I have been charged with a first-offense DWI.
 Do I need an attorney?